-The District of Columbia District Department of Environment (DDOE) is soliciting grant applications from eligible entities (Applicant).
-The goals of this Request for Applications (RFA) are to Fund the purchase of a pumpout boat to be used on a set schedule and an on-call basis in the navigable waters of the District of Columbia.
-The following programs or offices of DDOE are administering this RFA: FISHERIES & WILDLIFE - FISHERIES MANAGEMENT.
+The District of Columbia District Department of Environment ("DDOE") is soliciting grant applications from eligible entities (called "Applicant").
+The goals of this Request for Applications (RFA) are to seek assistance with 1) completing a Comprehensive Energy Plan ("CEP" or "Plan") for the District of Columbia, 2) strategically engaging stakeholders for targeted review of the CEP, and 3) launching the Plan.
+The following programs or offices of DDOE are administering this RFA: ENERGY ADMINISTRATION (EA) ("EA").

-1.2 Purpose of the Grant
+1.2 Purpose of the Grants